yinyangrunner/microsoft_cloud_dev/README.md

 * Distributed Computing on the Cloud: GraphLab
 * Distributed Computing on the Cloud: Spark
 * Message Queues and Stream Processing

+Notes:
+* There are no Check for Knowledge questions in the "Storage and Network Virtualization" module.

+* These modules are given out of order.
+Foundations of Cloud Computing for Developers and maybe the next 4 or more modules should be listed at the beginning.